T-90: Russo-Ukrainian War

 During the war in Donbas stage of the Russo-Ukrainian War in the summer of 2014, elements of the Russian 136th Guards Motor Rifle Brigade equipped with T-90A tanks conducting operations in Luhansk Oblast of Ukraine were identified in social media posts, and locations of their photographs were geolocated by open-source investigators.

-During the full-scale Russian invasion of Ukraine beginning in February 2022, by 12 May, a T-90 was reported to have been destroyed by a Swedish Carl Gustaf man-portable anti-tank grenade launcher in Kharkiv.
+During the full-scale 2022 Russian invasion of Ukraine beginning in February 2022, by 12 May, a T-90 was reported to have been destroyed by a Swedish Carl Gustaf man-portable anti-tank grenade launcher in Kharkiv.

 During this conflict, the T-90 has faced and been destroyed by many types of anti-tank missiles, including modern "top attack" missiles such as the American-produced FGM-148 Javelin and the Anglo-Swedish NLAW.
 The Arena system has not appeared in Ukraine and it is unclear if the system has met expectations.

 In January 2024, in fighting around Stepove, two Bradley Fighting Vehicles (BFV) from the Ukrainian 47th Separate Mechanized Brigade engaged a T-90M.
 The tank was disabled by the Bradleys, and its crew escaped before a FPV drone destroyed the tank.

 In late September 2024, reports backed by images shared on social media showed a destroyed T-90M that lacked Relikt ERA.
 The ERA bricks had been replaced by "construction bricks".

-As of 9 May 2025, the Oryx blog had documented that Russia had lost at least 187 T-90s since the start of the Russian invasion of Ukraine (visually confirmed), including 42 T-90A (of which 29 were destroyed, 3 abandoned, 10 captured), 1 T-90AK (captured and later destroyed), 11 T-90S (9 destroyed, 1 abandoned, 1 captured) and 134 T-90M (80 destroyed, 17 damaged, 30 abandoned, 7 captured).
+As of 13 May 2026, the Oryx blog had documented that Russia had lost at least 213 T-90s since the start of the 2022 Russian invasion of Ukraine (visually confirmed), including 46 T-90A (of which 33 were destroyed, 3 abandoned, 10 captured), 2 T-90AK (1 was captured and later destroyed, and another was captured), 11 T-90S (9 destroyed, 1 abandoned, 1 captured) and 154 T-90M (102 destroyed, 16 damaged, 29 abandoned, 7 captured).